Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/328-logo-customization-functionality.md

 **Expected result**

-During the DUT booting process custom logo should appear on the screen.
+During the DUT booting process, custom logo should appear on the screen.

 ## LCM002.001 Build image with custom logo and flashing firmware

 **Test description**

-This test aims to verify whether building image with the custom logo is possible and, whether after flashing the DUT with the new image, the new logo will be shown properly.
+This test aims to verify whether building an image with the custom logo is possible and, whether after flashing the DUT with the new image, the new logo will be shown properly.

 **Test configuration data**